 ProtonVPN has a good-sized network of over 1,900 servers spread across more than 65 countries.
 While they do offer both free and paid plans, the free plan is very limited and doesn’t include NetShield or any other of this VPN’s best features.

 The paid Proton VPN plans support P2P file sharing and torrenting.
-Proton VPN also provides some support for streaming content from Netflix and other major services.
-It did not. however, make it onto our list of the best VPNs for streaming.
+Proton VPN also provides some support for streaming content from Netflix and other major services but did not make it onto our list of the best VPNs for streaming.

 - Useful privacy features (no leaks)